etsang647/covid-19-map/README.md

 # COVID-19 Map

-An interactive map of COVID-19 cases in the United States (will be deployed to Heroku soon!).
+An interactive map of COVID-19 cases in the United States.
+Visit it [here](https://covid-map-usa.herokuapp.com/)!
+(WIP)

 ## To build the project locally